penrose/penrose/packages/docs-site/docs/tutorial/welcome.md

 This section provides both concrete and conceptual descriptions of how to work within the Penrose environment.
 Feel free to dive into the tutorials if you are ready.

-### Installation

-We have a detailed wiki page on how to get Penrose up and running on your computer [here](https://github.com/penrose/penrose/wiki/Building-and-running). 🥳 Come back when you are done.

-Let's start with building up some intuition about how to approach Penrose.
-Learning how to use a new set of tools can be intimidating, and we want to make the process as smooth as possible.

 ### How do we create diagrams by hand?

 Recall how you would normally create a diagram of a concept using a pen or pencil.
 It will most likely involve the following steps: